carmelyr/nn_standard_architecture_hps/README.md

 For each architecture:
 - defines a configuration space of hyperparameters
-- randomly samples 5 different configurations
+- randomly samples 100 different configurations
-- trains and validates each configuration on all datasets
+- trains and validates each configuration on all datasets using 5 folds
 - saves comprehensive results to JSON files

 ## Datasets